davlem/hamster/README.md

 1. [Fork](https://github.com/projecthamster/hamster/fork) this project
 2. Create a topic branch - `git checkout -b my_branch`
+3. Style code with pep8 tools - `autopep8 *.py`
-3. Push to your branch - `git push origin my_branch`
+4. Push to your branch - `git push origin my_branch`
-4. Submit a [Pull Request](https://github.com/projecthamster/hamster/pulls) with your branch
+5. Submit a [Pull Request](https://github.com/projecthamster/hamster/pulls) with your branch
-5. That's it!
+6. That's it!

 See [How to contribute](https://github.com/projecthamster/hamster/wiki/How-to-contribute) for more information.